Skip to content

 The real unlock was Amusement Connect.
 They had something no other provider offered: native compatibility with Square.
 That meant the double-counting problem had a structural solution, not just a workaround.
 I initiated a co-development partnership and negotiated a shared roadmap toward feature parity with the Intercard integration.

 The double-counting problem got a specific solution.
-I explored multiple approaches: QR-based app payments, gift card mechanisms, physical hardware swaps.
+We explored multiple approaches: QR-based app payments, gift card mechanisms, physical hardware swaps.
 None solved it cleanly.
 The breakthrough was a payout-based model using Square's gift card infrastructure, where redemptions offset deposits instead of creating new income lines.
 Clean books.
 No manual reconciliation.

 BowlExpo validated the direction.
 The industry's largest trade show, and the platform needed to show cashless capability.
 The team delivered a working integration in under five months from kickoff.
 Not a demo.
 A working system.